 - Antibiotics are usually given because the wound is contaminated with bacteria from the stinger and from the seawater.
 The doctor needs to consider the specific types of marine organisms that caused the injury when choosing the antibiotics used to treat this wound.

-- The wound is left open, then closed with stitches a few days later if it has not become infected.
+- The wound might be left open, then closed with stitches a few days later if it has not become infected.
 If the wound is repaired on the initial visit, it is usually closed loosely to allow any infection to easily drain.

 - If important structures, such as nerves, tendons, or arteries, are damaged, then a surgeon (such as a hand specialist) needs to be consulted to assist in the management of the wound.
 Cleaning and repair in the operating room may be needed.

 David DuBois, MD, MS, FAAEM, FACEP